ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

  **Figure 1.** Example report output for Test Volumes Study 1

 This project is broken into three sections and are located in separate folders:
-- Section 1 Curating a Dataset of Brain MRIs: Analyze Medical Decathlon dataset metadata, analyze & visualize image volumes & corresponding labels, and identify & remove data that is not of a brain MRI.
+- Section 1 Curating a Dataset of Brain MRIs: Analyze Medical Segmentation Decathlon dataset metadata, analyze & visualize image volumes & corresponding labels, and identify & remove data that is not of a brain MRI.
 - Section 2 Training a segmentation CNN model: Image volume extraction from NIFTI files, image volume pre-processing, split dataset using Scikit-Learn, build & train a UNet Fully Convoluted Neural Network (FCN) with PyTorch, and evaluate model performance metrics - overall Dice Similarity Coefficient & Jaccard Index.
 - Section 3 Integrating into a Clinical Network:  Simulate DICOM Message Service Element (DIMSE).
 A dedicated AI computer will be added to a clinical PACS network.
 The AI computer will contain a copy of the Section 2 segmentation CNN.
 When a MRI scanner completes a scan and sends a MRI study to the PACS, the AI computer will receive a copy of the transferred file to execute inference and provide a DICOM report with hippocampus measurements.